split-brain/funstructor/doc/help.md

 **Note:** Identifiers in clojure could contain a lot of symbols: `?`, `!`, `-`.
 Even more: `+` and `*` are identifiers!

-After you've played all cards you can or you want, finish your turn by pressing button "End turn".
+After you've played all cards you can or you want, finish your turn by pressing the "End turn" button.
 Now the opponent plays.
-His view below.
+His view is below.

 <img src="https://github.com/clojurecup2014/funstructor/blob/master/doc/img/tutorial/opponents_view.png"
      width="600"
 	 height="320" />

-Few things important here.
+Few important things to note here.
 Opponent can't see your cards and can't see your goal.
 But!
 He can see *funstruct* that you've build.
-He also can inspect game log to see what've you played last turn.
+He also can inspect game log to see what've you played on the last turn.

 <img src="https://github.com/clojurecup2014/funstructor/blob/master/doc/img/tutorial/game_log.png"
      width="200"